KaranOO/Car-Price-Prediction-System/README.md

 # 🚀Usage
 1. Prepare your data in the specified format.
 2. Run the system using the command:
 >   bash
 > - python application.py
 3. Follow the on-screen instructions to input data and receive predictions.

 # 📊Data
-The system uses a dataset containing various car features such as make, model, year, mileage, and more.
+The system uses a dataset containing various car features such as Brand/Company, model, year, kms driven, and fuel type.
 The data is cleaned and preprocessed before being used for training and testing the model.

 # 🤖Model
 The model is trained using a regression algorithm and is fine-tuned for optimal performance.
 Advanced metrics such as Mean Absolute Error (MAE) and Root Mean Squared Error (RMSE) are used to evaluate the model's accuracy.